lynellee/lynellee.github.io/index.md

 # 👋 Hi, I'm Lynelle.

-I'm an aspiring **AI/ML engineer** with a background in [your field or interest area].
+I'm an aspiring **AI/ML engineer** with a background in business development.
 I focus on building practical, human-centered AI tools using NLP, Python, and LLMs.
 This site showcases my learning journey and hands-on projects.

 ---